HasanCan6241/HasanCan6241/README.md

 - 🎓 **Education:** Graduate in Computer Science from Fırat University (GPA: 3.49).
 - 💡 **Specialization:** Machine Learning, Deep Learning, Data Analysis, and Web-based AI Solutions.
-- 💼 **Professional Experience:** Worked on impactful projects in data science and AI for industries like healthcare, recruitment, and education.
+- 💼 **Professional Experience:** He worked on impactful projects in the field of data science and artificial intelligence.
-- 🌍 **Languages:** Fluent in Turkish (native) and proficient in English (B1).

 ---